vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 </div>

- 4. IO planning has been done save the setting and press Generate Bitstream button in the left bottom .
+ 4. IO planning has been done save the setting and press Generate Bitstream button in the left bottom.
 It will take some time to generate bitstream and you will see a green tick after its done.

 <div align="center">